What you are about to read

 1. The Champs-Élysées: The Most Beautiful Avenue in the World

 A legendary link between the Place de la Concorde and the Place de l'Étoile, the Champs-Élysées embodies the splendor of Paris.
 In 2026, the avenue will continue its transformation with more greenery and space for pedestrians.
-With its luxury boutiques and historic cinemas, it is the place to be to take the pulse of Paris at its most dazzling.
-It is literally a meeting place for the world, as it is a popular destination for tourists from all over the globe.
+With its luxury boutiques and historic cinemas, it is the place to be to get a feel for the glamour of Paris.
+It is literally a meeting place for the world, as it is very popular with tourists from all over the globe.

 2. The Arc de Triomphe: Napoleon's Sun